ashwanijha04/AmazonSDE/README.md

 # AmazonSDE
-Prroblems and Solutions from Amazon SDE.
+Problems and Solutions from Amazon SDE.

+## Topics that are recently asked:
+- Arrays and Strings
+- Linked Lists
+- Trees and Graphs
+- Recursion
+- Sorting and Searching
+- Dynamic Programming
+- Design
+- Others